 In this session, Renata focused on:

-- How WeGift combines tech touch and the human touch in their onboarding process
+- How WeGift combines tech touch and the human touch in their customer onboarding process

-- Why onboarding still needs the human element
+- Why customer onboarding still needs the human element

 - Getting the most out of customer feedback

-- Skills that teams need to ace the high touch aspects of onboarding
+- Skills that teams need to ace the high touch aspects of customer onboarding

 Here are our key takeaways from the session.